Strawberry picking: our guide to the best places in the UK

 Grays Farm in Wokingham

 Which other fruits can I pick here?
-Raspberries, gooseberries, blackcurrants, redcurrants and rhubarb
+Raspberries, strawberries, blackcurrants and redcurrants

 What else can I do here?
 There is a farm shop which sells fresh fruit picked from the farm